-Boondall, a residential suburb of about 8500 people, is 15 km north-east of central Brisbane.
+Boondall, a residential suburb, is 15 km north-east of central Brisbane.
 It is bordered on the north by Cabbage Tree Creek and on the south by Zillman Waterholes and Nundah Creek.
 The former empties into an extensive wetland which in 1990 was proclaimed an environmental reserve of 707 ha.

 Originally part of Nudgee, Boondall was known as College Hill because of the proximity of Nudgee College and the railway station known by the same name (now North Boondall).
 The change of name to Boondall occurred in 1923.
 It is thought that the name was derived from an Aboriginal word meaning crooked creek or referring to the bulb of the cunjevoi lily, an Aboriginal food.